Vertical 02 · Research

 Axis 1 · Statutory ceiling — what the corporation MAY elect 3.0% statutory cap 3% — the highest threshold a Texas corp. may elect Axis 2 · Elected threshold — what the SHAREHOLDER must satisfy to sue (≤ 3%) Corp. elects 3.0% Corporation's elected number = floor for shareholder-plaintiff standing Worked example · ExxonMobil (illustrative, mid-2025) MARKET CAP (MID-2025) ~$520B Illustrative; see fig. note.
 3% STATUTORY CAP ~$15.6B What the corporation MAY elect.
 VANGUARD (LARGEST 13F) ~8.9% (~$46B) Single-holder coalition viable.
 TOP-3 13F COALITION ~22% (~$114B) Trivially above any 3% threshold.
 ENGINE NO. 1 (2021) ~0.02% (~$104M) Below 3%; would not have standing.
 MEDIAN RETAIL HOLDER < 0.0001% Standing requires institutional coalition.
 PRACTICAL CONSEQUENCE Even a sophisticated, well-funded activist hedge fund typically cannot satisfy a 3% threshold alone at a Fortune-50 issuer.
 Standing requires institutional coalition.

 Sources.
 Tex.
 Bus.
 Orgs.
-Code Ann. § 21.552(a)(3) (West 2025); illustrative XOM 13F-coalition arithmetic computed from SEC EDGAR Form 13F-HR holdings (mid-2025).
+Code Ann. § 21.552(a)(3) (West 2025); illustrative XOM 13F-coalition arithmetic from public Form 13F-HR aggregate institutional holdings (snapshot mid-2025; figures are illustrative point-in-time values and are not live trading data — XOM itself does not file 13F as it is an issuer, not an institutional manager; 13F holders are looked up via the EDGAR full-text search interface).
 Market-cap figure is approximate and is presented for arithmetic illustration only.

 The arithmetic in Figure 4 carries a practical conclusion: at a Fortune-50 issuer, a 3% elected threshold under § 21.552(a)(3) is enforceable in the sense that essentially no single shareholder — and no recent activist hedge-fund position — can satisfy it alone.
 The threshold operates as a filter that requires either an institutional coalition (the top three 13F filers at most large issuers easily clear 3%) or a concession from the corporation.
 Whether that filter is desirable as a matter of policy is a separate question that this page does not adjudicate.

 First federal-court enforcement.
 In Gusinsky v.
 Reynoldsi, the United States District Court for the Northern District of Texas became the first federal court to enforce § 21.552(a)(3) against a derivative plaintiff.
 Vladimir Gusinsky owned 100 shares of Southwest Airlines common stock, brought a derivative suit challenging the board’s decision to eliminate the airline’s longstanding “Bags Fly Free” policy, and asserted as-applied constitutional and contract-law challenges to Southwest’s adoption of the 3% ownership threshold.
 The court rejected each argument and dismissed the case with prejudice.
-The arithmetic is the holding: Southwest has approximately 491 million common shares outstanding; the 3% threshold equates to roughly 17 million shares; 100 shares is seven orders of magnitude short of the floor.
+The arithmetic is the holding: Southwest has approximately 567 million common shares outstanding; the 3% threshold equates to roughly 17 million shares; 100 shares is approximately five orders of magnitude (≈170,000×) short of the floor.
 The decision validates the dual-axis mechanism shown above — the statute caps what the corporation may elect (3%), the corporation elects the cap, and the shareholder must satisfy the elected threshold to obtain standing.25

 08 The Texas Business Court: divisions and operational status